miwhitaker/Game-Search/README.md

 # Game-Search

+Created by: Michael Whitaker

 This is a website allowing a user to search for games by specific systems and gameplay features.

-It is easy to search online for information, pricing, etc. for a game for whatever system you own, but I have not found a website allowing one to find a game that has specific gameplay features.
-For example, you want to find new games that support online co-op play with a friend who lives out of state.
-The only way I've seen to do this is to look through lists of games and research each one individually to find out if they support online co-op play, which takes a considerable amount of time to do.
-This website allows the user to specify individual gameplay features up front, then research only those games to save time.
+The homepage (index.html) contains three dropdown menus to select the game, genre and specific features followed by a submit button.
+Next next screen filters the results based on input selections and contains links to info about each game.
+Clicking on an individual link sends you to an information page about each game.

 User stories: